An application for video and audio transmission over a network

 - USB cameras

 - Any Blackmagic device for analog, SDI and HDMI input.

 Can RemoteSight run before login?

-Unfortunately not, because the system blocks access to many video and audio devices unless a user is logged in.
+Unfortunately not, because the system blocks access to most video and audio devices unless a user is logged in.
 For security, you can enable a screen saver that requires a password to dismiss (this can be set up in the Desktop & Screen Saver, and Security & Privacy system preferences).

 Do I need to use SecuritySpy or CaptureSync?

 Not necessarily.
 Part of RemoteSight's design is to send media streams to SecuritySpy or CaptureSync to be recorded, although RemoteSight is still useful as a standalone application due to its web interface that can be viewed in Safari, Chrome or FireFox.
 However, to get full use of RemoteSight we do recommend using SecuritySpy or CaptureSync for two reasons: the first is that a web browser can display the video streams from RemoteSight, whereas SecuritySpy and CaptureSync can also receive and play the audio stream.
 For monitoring video and audio from RemoteSight (without recording), SecuritySpy is free for this purpose.
 The second reason is that SecuritySpy and CaptureSync can additionally record the media streams; this requires you to purchase a SecuritySpy or CaptureSync license.